default

 1. Phu Quoc Island (one of the most beautiful Islands I have ever visited).

-2. Da Nang (there was a huge EXPAT community making it feel domestic)
+2. Da Nang (there was a huge EXPAT community, making it feel domestic)

-3. Nah Trang (there was also a huge EXPAT community making it feel domestic)
+3. Nah Trang (there was also a huge EXPAT community, making it feel domestic)

 I would choose one of these for one month each the next time I return to Asia.

-One month in The Philippines, Vietnam, Cambodia, and, Thailand.
+One month in the Philippines, Vietnam, Cambodia, and Thailand.
 I would just need to decide which cities in the other three Countries to keep my costs down with monthly rent.

 Since I have visited all of these Countries, here are my current choices as of today: